Chapter 1 - Chapter 2 - Chapter 3 - Chapter 4 - Chapter 5 - Chapter 6 - Chapter 7

 They heard the parade far before they saw it.
 The cracks and howls of fireworks echoed through the streets and lit up the sky nearly as bright as day, if daylight was an ever-shifting rainbow of hues.
 A jubilant beat of drums, chimes, and cymbals intermingled with the happy cries of spectators.

 Gwyneth was less than appreciative of all the noise, and as they neared the avenue down which the parade was proceeding, she became more and more anxious.
-She lifted her wings in agitation, the coarse fur on her back bristled, and she began to make gurgling noises in the back of her throat.
+She lifted her wings in agitation, the coarse fur on her back bristled, and she made gurgling noises in the back of her throat.

 When they were still several blocks away, Pharazon said, “Gwyn, halt,” and placed his hands on her head.
 She stopped, and the Draik looked over his shoulder.
 “I shouldn’t take her any further.
 She doesn’t like all this commotion.”